All Namibia photography by Richard Morsbach

-When I was young, I felt the sense of adventure and travel just through others’ photos.
+When I was young, I felt a sense of adventure and travel just through others’ photos.
 I hope today, mine can do the same for you.
-Photos remind me to look up, and slow down.
+Photos remind me to look up and slow down.
 I wish this for everyone, in today’s frenetic world.

 Hello, I’m Edward Emory Frye, a professional photographer born, raised, and based out of Santa Barbara, California.
 I hope you enjoy this journey.

 Growing up, we didn’t travel much, but we did go and spend time in nature.
 Every summer, remote log cabins, giant sequoias, sheer faces of granite, and stars, infinite stars—became our haven.